-- (a) Unencumbered level 2A HQLA, as defined in Appendix H, including: - (i) Marketable securities representing claims on or guaranteed by sovereigns, central banks, PSEs or MDBs that are assigned a 20 percent risk weight under Appendix I; and - (ii) Corporate debt securities/Sukuk (including commercial paper) and covered bonds with a credit rating equal or equivalent to at least AA-. - (b) Other unencumbered loans and deposits with financial institutions with residual maturities of less than 6 months, not included in LM-12.4.25.
+- (a) Unencumbered level 2A HQLA, as defined in Appendix H, including: - (i) Sukuk and other Shari'a-compliant marketable securities representing claims on or guaranteed by sovereigns, central banks, PSEs or MDBs that are assigned a 20 percent risk weight under Appendix I; and - (ii) Sukuk and other Shari'a-compliant securities with a credit rating equal or equivalent to at least AA-. - (b) Other unencumbered financing and deposits with financial institutions with residual maturities of less than 6 months, not included in LM-12.4.25.

-- LM-12.4.27 Assets assigned a 50 percent RSF factor comprise: - (a) Unencumbered level 2B HQLA, as defined and subject to the conditions set forth in Appendix H, including: - (i) Corporate debt securities/Sukuk (including commercial paper) with a credit rating of between A+ and BBB-; - (ii) Exchange-traded common equity shares not issued by financial institutions or their affiliates. - (b) Any HQLA, as defined in Appendix H, that are encumbered for a period of between 6 months and less than 1 year; - (c) All loans and deposits with financial institutions and central banks with residual maturity of between 6 months and less than 1 year; - (d) Deposits held at other deposit-taking financial institutions for operational purposes that are subject to the 50 percent ASF factor in LM-12.4.10; and - (e) All other non-HQLA not included in the above categories that have a residual maturity of less than 1 year, including loans to nonfinancial corporate clients, loans to retail customers (i.e. natural persons) and small business customers, and loans to sovereigns and PSEs.
+Assets assigned a 50 percent RSF factor comprise:

+- (a) Unencumbered level 2B HQLA, as defined and subject to the conditions set forth in Appendix H, including: - (i) Sukuk and other Shari'a compliant corporate securities (including commercial paper) with a credit rating of between A+ and BBB-; - (ii) Exchange-traded common Shari'a-compliant equity shares not issued by financial institutions or their affiliates. - (b) Any Shari'a-compliant HQLA, as defined in Appendix H, that are encumbered for a period of between 6 months and less than 1 year; - (c) All financing and deposits with financial institutions and central banks with residual maturity of between 6 months and less than 1 year; - (d) Deposits held at other deposit-taking financial institutions for operational purposes that are subject to the 50 percent ASF factor in LM-12.4.10; and - (e) All other non-HQLA not included in the above categories that have a residual maturity of less than 1 year, including financing to nonfinancial corporate clients, financing to retail customers (i.e. natural persons) and small business customers, and financing to sovereigns and PSEs.